ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

 "And if," spake I, "thence someone might seize him by force up through the jagged and steep ascent, and not let him go until he might drag him into the light of the sun -- would he not be at pain and chafe at being dragged?
-And whenever to the light of the sun he doth eventually come, will full of its light be his eyes so that he be not able to see what we now call true?"
+And when he doth eventually come to the light of the sun, will not his eyes be full of its light so that he be not able to see that which we now call true?"

 Glaukōn